22abad/flowStates/posts/20251128binaryTree.md

 1.  **Traversal Order**: Can you visit nodes in the exact order you want?
 (Recursion is easy; Iteration is the test).
 2.  **Structure Manipulation**: Can you change links or build nodes based on logic?

-If you master the following 4 problems and their variations, you master the Tree.
+If you master the following 4 problems, you master the Tree.
 [END]

 [ZH]